ssaiveena/shm/README.md

 # shm
-This repository contains data and code related to study for publication in WRR
+This repository contains data and code related to the Sociohydrological model study for publication in WRR

+The methodological framework for developing alternative CLDs and SHMs is as follows
+1. Preliminary conceptualization from natural processes and assuming rationale decision maker (CLD1 and SHM1)
+2. Identify stakeholders and conduct semi-structured interviews
+3. Develop alternative CLDs from stakeholder elicitation
+4. Develop SHMs using the information in CLDs
+5. Validate using historical data
+6. Assess water and food security during historical data